 While rented properties must comply with certain legal minimum standards and fire safety regulations, it is the responsibility of Local Authorities to ensure compliance with same.

-All landlords are required by law to comply with the standards for rental housing and should ensure their properties are fully compliant with fire safety and minimum standards regulations for rental properties.
-Local authorities are responsible for ensuring compliance of minimum standards and fire safety.
+All landlords must ensure their properties are fully compliant with fire safety and minimum standards regulations for rental properties

 Local authorities are responsible for enforcing minimum standards.
 If the property is below the minimum standards and the landlord refuses to carry out repairs as required the tenant can ask their local authority to carry out an inspection.